Forge-Srl/gushio/README.md

 }
 ```

-The values of the arguments are provided as an array in the second parameter of the `run` function.
+The values of the arguments are provided as an array in the first parameter of the `run` function.

 #### Options